 Represented Tyco Healthcare Group LP in its patent infringement litigation regarding surgical trocar products in the United States District Court for the Eastern District of Texas.

 Member, New York Office Mentoring Committee

-ALLSA Liaison, Kirkland & Ellis LLP Diversity Committee
+ALLSA Liaison, Kirkland & Ellis LLP Diversity and Inclusion Committee

 Recipient, Kirkland & Ellis LLP Pro Bono Service Award, 2008